 Who we help

-Kidscape works directly with young people aged 9-16, parents, carers and those in professional contact with children.
+Kidscape seeks to support children and young people, parents, carers and those in professional contact with children.

-- Workshops for children and their parents, teaching proven techniques to build self-confidence, stay safe and respond to bullying in practical ways.
+- Workshops for children aged 9-16 and their parents, teaching proven techniques to build self-confidence, stay safe and respond to bullying in practical ways.

 - Information and advice on dealing with bullying and related problems, freely available to schools, professionals, families and children.

 - Training in best practice approaches to tackling bullying for teachers, youth workers and child protection professionals in the UK and internationally.

 - Working with Government and other organisations to ensure that concerns for safeguarding children are high on the national agenda.